On the critical group of hinge graphs: Hinge graphs with the same base shapes

 The result is twofold: given an existing configuration of $1$s associated with endpoints and $-1$s associated with vertices adjacent to them, adding an additional vertex and repeating the process ``pushes" the $1$ an additional vertex farther.
 Alternatively, if we decide not to add an additional vertex, we must compensate by increasing the value associated with the vertex adjacent to the endpoint by $1$.

 Since we are not firing the endpoints, we can apply the aforementioned concept to a cycle, with the endpoints being the vertices of the shared edge, as illustrated in Figure \ref{fig:fireprocess}.

 In the cycle configuration, each time we increase $k$ by $1$, we must extend the string of vertices on the right by $1$ vertex, but leave the left unchanged.\footnote{Note that the choice of left and right is irrelevant, but for the sake of consistency we will refer to the nonzero values of the divisor as being situated on the left.} Each time we introduce a new vertex we must fire every vertex exactly once, except the shared vertices, and also add a $+1$ to the value associated with the vertex adjacent to the left shared vertex.
-For example, enumerating the non-shared vertices of the cycle (from left to right), \begin{enumerate} \item Triangle: Fire 1 Once. \item Square: Fire 1 Twice, Fire 2 Once. \item Pentagon: Fire 1 Thrice, Fire 2 Twice, Fire 3 Once. \end{enumerate} And so on.
-Refer to Figure \ref{fig:consecfiring}.\footnote{We will refer to this procedure as the ``consecutive firing process" in similar proofs.}
+For example, enumerating the non-shared vertices of the cycle (from left to right), \begin{enumerate} \topsep{.5em} \itemsep{.5em} \item Triangle: Fire 1 Once. \item Square: Fire 1 Twice, Fire 2 Once. \item Pentagon: Fire 1 Thrice, Fire 2 Twice, Fire 3 Once. \end{enumerate} And so on.
+Refer to Figure \ref{fig:consecfiring}.\footnote{We will refer to this procedure as the ``consecutive chip-firing process" in similar proofs.}

 By Theorem \ref{thm:kernel}, we can execute the identical process on the negative integer which will cancel out the nonzero values on the shared vertices.
 Since we begin with $2$ for the triangle, and add $1$ for each additional vertex added, we obtain $k-1$ as the value associated with the vertex adjacent to the left-shared vertex.
-For a multiple of $\eta_{x,y}$ to be linearly equivalent to the zero divisor it must be at least $(k-1)\eta_{x,y}$, Note that we cannot have a multiple less than $k-1$.
-In that situation, the $1$ would not be able to travel along the cycle to the shared edge, and we would not obtain linear equivalence.
-Hence, $\eta_{x,y}$ is an order $k-1$ element of the critical group.

-{\textbf{Order of}} $\mathbf{\delta_{x,y}}${\textbf{:}} The proof for $\delta_{x,y}$ follows a nearly identical procedure as the proof for $\eta_{x,y}$.
-The two major differences, however, are that we need to apply the consecutive firing process $n$ times, once for each base shape, rather than just on a single cycle, and that instead of firing the vertex adjacent to the shared edge, we are firing a vertex on the shared edge.
+For a multiple of $\eta_{x,y}$ to be linearly equivalent to the zero divisor it must be at least $(k-1)\eta_{x,y}$.
+The order must be $k-1$ since $k-1$ and $k-2$ are coprime invariant under $\mathbf{1}$.
+Using Proposition \ref{thm:obs2b}, this completes the proof.
+Hence, $\eta_{x,y}$ is an order $k-1$ element of the critical group. \end{proof} \begin{proof}[Proof of order of $\mathbf{\delta_{x,y}}$] The proof for $\delta_{x,y}$ follows an identical procedure as the proof for $\eta_{x,y}$.
+The two major differences, however, are that we need to apply the consecutive chip-firing process $n$ times, once for each base shape, rather than just on a single cycle, and that instead of firing the vertex adjacent to the shared edge, we are firing a vertex on the shared edge.
 This means the order of the divisor is where the additional $+1$ comes from the shift in position, and the additional $n-1$ comes from this process occurring simultaneously on the $n-1$ extra cycles.